 Over the years, visual headers have significantly improved.
 You can now use these headers to enhance the appearance of your reports.
 These headers also come with headings or titles.
 In this tutorial, I’ll be showing how you can create a Power BI dynamic title or heading in your reports.
+You may watch the full video of this tutorial at the bottom of this blog.

 A dynamic title or heading can add a lot of value to the visualizations that you are creating.